Own-Data-Privateer/hoardy-web/README.md

 So, I recommend you start collecting immediately and be lazy about the rest.
 Also, I learned a lot about nefarious things some of the websites I visit do in the background while doing that, now you are going to learn the same.

-In practice, though, your will probably want to install at least [the simple archiving server](./simple_server/) (see below for instructions) and switch `Hoardy-Web` to `Archive 'collected' reqres by > ... submitting them via HTTP` mode pretty soon [**because it is very easy to accidentally loose data using other archival methods**](./extension/page/help.org#faq-unsafe) and, assuming you have Python installed on your computer, it is also the most convenient archival method there is.
+In practice, though, your will probably want to install at least [the `hoardy-web-sas` simple archiving server](./simple_server/) (see below for instructions) and switch `Hoardy-Web` to `Archive 'collected' reqres by > ... submitting them via HTTP` mode pretty soon [**because it is very easy to accidentally loose data using other archival methods**](./extension/page/help.org#faq-unsafe) and, assuming you have Python installed on your computer, it is also the most convenient archival method there is.

 Or, alternatively, you can use the combination of archiving by saving of data to browser's local storage (the default) followed by manual export into WRR-bundles [as described below in the section on using `Hoardy-Web` together with Tor Browser](#in-tb).